 what the hemp is cbd?

-CBD is a chemical compound which grows naturally in both hemp and cannabis plants.
+CBD is a chemical compound that grows naturally in both hemp and cannabis plants.

 CBD molecules are extracted from flowers, leaves, and stalks to make oil.